kevinlinxc/mixtap/README.md

 # mixtap
-NFC tag that your friends tap to create a Spotify blend with you
+NFC tag that your friends can tap to create a Spotify blend with you

 ## How it works